 From reciprocity initiatives to regional exchange programs, there are several different ways an out-of-state student might be eligible for in-state tuition rates at public universities.
 We'll profile six schools in particular which offer in-state tuition to out-of-state students.
-This is by no means a comprehensive list—to start off, it’s limited to flagship universities in order to match schools with similar levels of leadership and prestige.
+This is by no means a comprehensive list— for one, it’s limited to flagship universities in order to match schools with similar levels of leadership and prestige.
 If you’re a student considering going to an out-of-state public university, think of this list as a start to your search.
 Keep in mind that you might have to do a bit more digging depending on your state of residency, your academic background, the programs you’re interested in, and more.

 Schools That Offer In-State Tuition to Out-of-State Students